po516/landslide_hydrograph_project/README.md

 Both codes are currently set up to run an animation that plots as the code runs.
 This also shows you the model time as the animation goes along.

-base2 can be used to model the variable spacing and single ghost particle methods Change input method: line 62
+base2 in flow_model2 can be used to model the variable spacing and single ghost particle methods Change input method: line 62
 Change discharge time: line 9
 Change model run time: line 47

-base3 can be used to run the model with the buffer zone input method Change discharge time: line 7
+base3 in flow_model3 can be used to run the model with the buffer zone input method Change discharge time: line 7
 Change model run time: line 48